Chart Color Schemes

 Population growth drivers in Maryborough Surrounds - South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Maryborough Surrounds - South's population is around 10,931 as of Nov 2025.
-This reflects an increase of 1,383 people since the 2021 Census, which reported a population of 9,548 people.
-The change is inferred from the estimated resident population of 10,892 in June 2024 and an additional 307 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2.9 persons per square kilometer.
-Maryborough Surrounds - South's growth of 14.5% since the 2021 census exceeded the SA3 area (8.2%) and the non-metro area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 94.1% of overall population gains during recent periods.
+Maryborough Surrounds - South's population was around 11,408 as of February 2026, indicating a growth of 1,860 people since the 2021 Census.
+This increase represents a 19.5% rise from the previous figure of 9,548 people.
+The change is inferred from an estimated resident population of 10,891 in June 2024 and an additional 307 validated new addresses since the Census date.
+This results in a density ratio of 3.0 persons per square kilometer.
+Maryborough Surrounds - South's growth exceeded that of both its SA3 area (9.1%) and the Rest of Qld, marking it as a growth leader in the region.
+Interstate migration contributed approximately 94.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, a population increase just below the median of regional areas across the nation is expected by 2041.
-The area is expected to grow by 1,339 persons by 2041, reflecting a gain of 11.9% in total over the 17 years based on the latest annual ERP population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Based on projected demographic shifts, the area is expected to grow by just below the median of regional areas across the nation, with an increase of 1,339 persons to 2041, reflecting a gain of 7.2% in total over the 17 years.

 Frequently Asked Questions - Population